Applying for a reduced earning capacity pension

 - Once your pension application has been received, you will receive a confirmation of receipt.

-- The remaining steps in the process are identical to those for applications submitted by mail.
+- The remaining steps in the process are the same as for an application submitted by mail.

-- Gather the necessary documents for the application and make an appointment at a German Pension Insurance information and advice center.
+- Gather the required documents for your application and schedule an appointment at a German Pension Insurance information and counseling center.

-- During the consultation, your application for a reduced earning capacity pension will usually be recorded electronically and forwarded online.
+- During the consultation, your application for a disability pension is usually entered electronically on the spot and forwarded online.

-- The remaining steps in the process are identical to those for applications submitted by mail.
+- The remaining steps in the process are the same as for an application submitted by mail.

 A person you trust can also submit the pension application on your behalf.
-To do so, please submit a corresponding power of attorney to the German Pension Insurance.
-As long as the power of attorney is valid, it applies exclusively to your authorized representative.
+To do so, please submit a power of attorney to the German Pension Insurance.
+As long as the power of attorney is valid, the German Pension Insurance will communicate exclusively with your authorized representative.

 You must be present in person when applying at the registry office.
 You will need to make an appointment for this.